If you’re planning to rock a set of press-on nails (or if you’re already doing so), learning how to remove nail glue is essential.

 Nail glue is strong stuff — after all, it’s designed to keep press-on nails in place for up to ten days.
 It can stay put even after you’ve taken on your press-on nails, or it can get on your skin during the press-on nail application process.
-We’ve even come across horror stories of nail glue spills or fingers getting stuck together!
+There are even horror stories of nail glue spills or fingers getting stuck together!

 Table of Contents